 “Our concern is that right now similar processes may exist in software development environments at other companies throughout the world,” said SolarWinds CEO Sudhakar Ramakrishna.
-“The severity and complexity of this attack has taught us that more effectively combating similar attacks in the future will require an industry-wide approach as well as public-private partnerships that leverage the skills, insight, knowledge, and resources of all constituents.”
+“The severity and complexity of this attack have taught us that more effectively combating similar attacks in the future will require an industry-wide approach as well as public-private partnerships that leverage the skills, insight, knowledge, and resources of all constituents.”

 Securing the development is paramount, as supply chain attacks like SolarWinds can be carried from development to production and ultimately deployed across thousands of customers and millions of devices.
-The nation state attack posed a great danger for organizations because it was an update that was released, signed and certified, and laid dormant for weeks before deploying the attack.
-This application was included on the allow-list of many organizations — so antivirus, firewalls, and email security solutions were useless.
+The nation-state attack posed a great danger for organizations because it was an update that was released, signed, and certified, and laid dormant for weeks before deploying the attack.
+This application was included on the allow list of many organizations, so antivirus, firewalls, and email security solutions were useless.

-Learn more about MDR in our eBook: 5 Things to Consider When Choosing an MDR Provider
+Learn more about MDR in our eBook 5 Things To Consider When Choosing an MDR Provider.

 Product Marketing Manager | Pondurance

-Monique is a Product Marketing Manager and has worked in cyber security roles for more than 5 years.
+Monique is a Product Marketing Manager and has worked in cybersecurity roles for more than 5 years.
 Prior to joining Pondurance, Monique worked with Truyo powered by Intel®, specializing in data privacy rights automation and consent management and was a product and channel marketing specialist at SiteLock.
-Monique has a passion for cyber security and leveraging her knowledge to create better experiences for consumers and businesses throughout their customer journey.
-Outside of cyber security, Monique loves photography and taking pictures of the beautiful Arizona sunsets and landscape.
+Monique has a passion for cybersecurity and leveraging her knowledge to create better experiences for consumers and businesses throughout their customer journey.
+Outside of cybersecurity, Monique loves photography and taking pictures of the beautiful Arizona sunsets and landscape.